poidl/ansu_fortran/README.md

 ### ansu_fortran
-A Fortran program for calculating approximately neutral surfaces.
+A Fortran program for calculating approximately neutral surfaces in the ocean.

-This program transforms a single poorly adjusted surface (such as a potential density surface) into an approximately neutral surface with minimal error during a number of iterations.
+This program transforms a single poorly adjusted surface (such as a potential density surface of global extent) into an approximately neutral surface with minimal error during a number of iterations.

 References: